MCPC offers 3 program areas

 As a parent-cooperative, parents and children grow and develop together in our two-year program.
 We provide morning, play-based classes, and require parent involvement at the school one day per week.

-Our Toddler Play program provides experiential classes for young children and their parent or caregiver, and are the perfect introduction to a preschool environment.
+Our Toddler Playtime program provides experiential classes for young children and their parent or caregiver, and are the perfect introduction to a preschool environment.

 MCPC provides summer programs; mid-June through July.
 Turtle Camp is for children ages 2¾ to 3¾ years old (primarily incoming preschoolers), and the Preschool Summer Program is for children ages 3½ to 5½ years old.